 The VP of Youth Competitive has 7 days to either reject or approve the said changes.

-If approved, the VP of Competitive Youth will put changes forth to the Executive Booard for review and either approval or rejection.
+If approved, the VP of Competitive Youth may put changes forth to the Executive Board for further review and either approval or rejection.

 If the VP of Competitive Youth rejects the LOC’s proposed changes, the League Director may forward an appeal to the NHSA Executive Board for review - and a final vote at the next scheduled NHSA monthly meeting.